syntaxsurge/creator-bank/docs/youtube-demo-script.md

 1. **Return** to `/payments` status tab.
    - **Voice-over:** “Back on the payments dashboard, everything we touched—from paylinks to memberships—feeds into this single health view.”
-2. **Voice-over:** “Summarise the loop — Passport onboarding → MUSD flows (paylinks, invoices, payouts, goals) → Marketplace memberships.”
+2. **On-screen:** Display a quick recap overlay (Passport > Payments > Marketplace) while scrubbing through captured highlights.
-   - **Voice-over:** “Passport onboarding, MUSD money flows, memberships, and collaborator ops—all in one BTC-native command center.”
+   - **Voice-over:** “Passport onboarding → MUSD flows for paylinks, invoices, payouts, and goals → Marketplace memberships.”
 3. **Call-to-action:** Invite builders to clone CreatorBank, bridge testnet BTC via the hub, and submit their own creator banks to Mezo.
    - **Voice-over:** “Clone CreatorBank, bridge a little testnet BTC through the Mezo hub, and show us what your creator bank looks like on Mezo.”